SALE ENDS IN

 Customer Retention cost: Customer retention is more cost-effective.
 It is because there’s an existing relationship.
 Money is spent on things like rewards for loyal customers, helping customers when they have questions and special deals for people who are already using the service or product.

-Additionally, retention-focused email campaigns are a cost-effective way to engage with existing customers, offering them personalized deals and updates.
+Additionally, retention-focused email campaigns using Brevo, GetResponse, or MailerLite are a cost-effective way to engage with existing customers, offering them personalized deals and updates.

 Now, once Amazon has these Prime members, it wants to keep them.
 For that, they introduce features like free fast delivery, Prime Video, or free e-books for Prime members.
 These perks aren’t free for Amazon; they pay for movie rights, original shows, and book rights.
 It’s like offering the customers small gifts now and then to retain the relationship, which is key for retention rate improvement.